yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 There are many other choices here, and some of these may be better than `logrus` depending on your requirements.
-At Segment (my current employer), we use [segmentio/events](https://github.com/segmentio/events) in a lot of our backend systems.
+At Segment (my current employer), we use [segmentio/events](https://github.com/segmentio/events) in most of our backend systems.
 This library makes it easier to include structured key/value pairs alongside the primary message for each log.
 The former aren't super useful for command-line tools but can be very helpful when trying to filter gigabytes of logs produced by replicated, remote systems.